Security-Onion-Solutions/securityonion-docs/soup.rst

 Security Onion Hotfixes
 -----------------------

 Starting in Security Onion 2.3.50, ``soup`` can check for Security Onion hotfixes.
-Hotfixes will typically include updates to the :ref:`salt` code and small configuration changes that do not warrant a full version update.
-This does not include Docker images since that would require a version update.
+Hotfixes typically include updates to the :ref:`salt` code and small configuration changes that do not warrant a full version update.
+This does not include Docker images since that would require a full version update.

 After applying a hotfix, you may notice that the Security Onion version in ``/etc/soversion`` stays the same.
 The application of the hotfix is tracked on the manager in the ``/etc/sohotfix`` file.